License GuideSOC 29-1242

 Read more

-You'll take an exam with two parts: a national section covering core oral maxillofacial surgery knowledge, and a state-specific section on local regulations.
+You'll face an exam with two parts: a national section covering core oral maxillofacial surgery knowledge, and a state-specific section on local regulations.
 Most states contract with testing companies like PSI, Pearson VUE, or Prometric to administer the exam.
-These vendors handle scheduling, proctoring, and score reporting.
-You can typically schedule your test at a testing center near you.
-Pass requirements vary by state, but you'll need to meet the minimum score on both sections to get licensed.
-Check your state board's website for exact passing scores and exam dates.
+You can expect multiple-choice questions assessing your clinical competency.
+The national portion tests uniform standards, while the state portion ensures you know your jurisdiction's unique requirements.
+Pass rates vary by state, but you'll need to meet the minimum score set by your licensing board to advance.

 Renewal